DFPS conducts record checks in order to

 • document information from the report in the comments section of the Records Check window.

 Overview.
 The purpose of the central registry records check is to provide information on whether a person is a designated perpetrator, designated victim-perpetrator, or sustained perpetrator of child abuse or neglect.
 Central registry information may be released only under defined circumstances.
-See 1181 Child Abuse/Neglect Central Registry; 1280 Reviews by the Office of Consumer Affairs; 1290 Release Hearings; and 1820 Records Checks on Applicants, Employees, Interns, and Volunteers.
+See 1181 Child Abuse/Neglect Central Registry; 1280 Reviews by the Office of Consumer Relations (OCR); 1290 Release Hearings; and 1820 Records Checks on Applicants, Employees, Interns, and Volunteers.
 Under many circumstances, a release hearing must be offered to the person prior to or in conjunction with the release of the central registry information.

 Criminal records check.
 The criminal records check is conducted from the Records Check window and the results are viewed from the Criminal Records Check window.
 When the staff person views the record(s) returned by DPS, the staff person decides whether it belongs to the person on whom the record was requested.